AaronYXZ/BIA652-Airbnb/README.md

 # BIA652-Airbnb
-This is for BIA program BIA652 Airbnb Housing Price Prediciton
+This is for BIA program Airbnb Housing Price Prediciton

-Test